Exotic symplectic manifolds from Lefschetz fibrations

+\begin{subsection}{Constructing $W_0$ and $W_1$} We now proceed to build Liouville manifolds $W_0$ and $W_1$ by modifying the above fibration on $T^*S^{n+1}$ in stages and applying Lemma \ref{constrlem} repeatedly.

+This is schematically depicted in Figure \ref{InOut}.
 The first step is to change the matching paths for the auxiliary fibration $\rho$.
 The exact choice of paths is immaterial, for definiteness we can take the upper and lower semicircular arcs of $|z_{n+1}|=1$, which we will denote by $\alpha$ and $\beta$.
-This produces matching cycles $A$ and $B$ in $T^*S^n$ that are framed Lagrangian isotopic to the ones we had before (the zero section), and the uniqueness counterpart of Lemma 16.9 in \cite{Book} implies that the total space of the main fibration, obtained from the same fiber as before and framed Lagrangian isotopic vanishing cycles, after corner smoothing and completion, is Liouville isomorphic to $T^* S^{n+1}$.
+This produces matching cycles $A$ and $B$ in $T^*S^n$ that are framed Lagrangian isotopic to the ones we had before (the zero section).
+If we were to build the total space $W$ still using $T^*S^n$ as fiber, but now using $A$ and $B$ as vanishing cycles, then by the uniqueness counterpart of Lemma 16.9 in \cite{Book} after corner smoothing and completion, $W$ would be Liouville isomorphic to $T^* S^{n+1}$.

 The second stage is more substantial.
 We change the fiber of the main fibration, i.e. the total space of the auxiliary fibration.
 The auxiliary fibration has two critical points $1$ and $-1$, and for straight vanishing paths to a reference fiber at, say $-3i$ the vanishing cycles are the zero-sections of the fiber $T^* S^{n-1}$ over $-3i$.
 We modify this by adding a third critical value at $-2i$ for $W_0$ and at $0$ for $W_1$, such that the vanishing cycle for a straight line vanishing path is equal to the belt sphere (in both cases).
-Note that in the construction for $W_1$ the new critical value lies inside the disc encircled by the matching paths that define the Lagrangian spheres $A$ and $B$, while and in the construction for $W_0$ it lies outside.
-By successive applications of Lemma 16.9 in \cite{Book}, we get corresponding total spaces for the auxiliary fibrations and then for the main fibrations.
-Note that the total spaces of the auxiliary fibrations $U_0$ and $U_1$ are exact symplectomorphic, the only difference is in the matching cycles that specify how the total space of the main fibration is built.
+Note that in the construction for $W_1$ the new critical value lies inside the disc encircled by the matching paths that define the Lagrangian spheres $A$ and $B$, while in the construction for $W_0$ it lies outside.
+Applying Lemma \ref{constrlem}, we first get corresponding total spaces for the auxiliary fibrations, $U_0$ and $U_1$.
+These are symplectomorphic (topologically they are $T^* S^n$ with an $n$ handle), but they contain different matching cycles (see the left and the right diagrams in the bottom part of Figure \ref{InOut}, respectively).
+These matching cycles in $U_0$ and $U_1$ become vanishing cycles in the second pair of uses of Lemma \ref{constrlem}, which output the manifolds $W_0$ and $W_1$, correspondingly.